 Do just that.

 Do you love writing, teaching, building sites, illustrations?
 Find out what businesses can you start around the things you love, the things you’re actually good at.
-You can teach that skill, create eBooks around your favourite topics, offer your services as a freelancer, or develop a software and sell it as a service.
+You can teach that skill, create eBooks around your favorite topics, offer your services as a freelancer, or develop software and sell it as a service.

-This should be something that you see yourself loving and doing 7, 12, 20 years down the road.
+This should be something that you see yourself loving and doing 7, 12, or 20 years down the road.
 You may not be as skilled at it as yet, but you are excited to keep learning and improving on it.

 Once you have settled on an idea, then find out how others are monetizing it.
 Google can help you here.
-Simply search your idea, and visit the blogs and websites where it is being discussed.
+Simply search for your idea, and visit the blogs and websites where it is being discussed.

 2: Choosing the right monetization model

-Two things to consider: Your preferred model and the overall preferred model industry wise.
+Two things to consider: Your preferred model and the overall preferred model industry-wise.
 For instance.
 Illustrations.
-Freelance illustrators are being sought after by brands, authors and publishers.
+Freelance illustrators are being sought after by brands, authors, and publishers.
 You can decide to offer custom illustrations.
 Thus your main model here is freelancing.

 The next thing you want to do is visit a freelance marketplace like Fiverr and Upwork and use their search bar to search for Illustration services or jobs.
 Fiverr will display all the illustration services that are being offered by freelancers.